- Satisfactory Academic Progress (SAP) Policy

 - Education expenses include tuition, fees, room, board, books, supplies, and other living costs.

 - You are responsible for promptly responding to all requests and inquires from us

 - You are responsible for keeping copies of all documents and records you submit to us

 - You are responsible for repaying your loans

 - Acceptance of any loan carries a serious legal and financial obligation.
 Failure to meet this obligation may adversely affect your credit rating and could prevent other students at Pitt Community College from borrowing to finance their educational needs.

-Students are not required to purchase books at the PCC Bookstore.
+Students are not required to purchase books at the PCC Student Store.
 This service is provided by the college as a convenience.
 Students may purchase required books and supplies (as listed on the course syllabus) at off-campus locations with grant money under the following conditions:

 - The student must have finalized their schedule during the priority registration period.